Endoreduplication: Premeiotic endomitosis in unisexual vertebrates

 The unisexual salamanders (genus Ambystoma) are the oldest known unisexual vertebrate lineage, having arisen about 5 million years ago.
 In these polyploid unisexual females, an extra premeiotic endomitotic replication of the genome, doubles the number of chromosomes.
 As a result, the mature eggs that are produced subsequent to the two meiotic divisions have the same ploidy as the somatic cells of the adult female salamander.
 Synapsis and recombination during meiotic prophase I in these unisexual females is thought to ordinarily occur between identical sister chromosomes and occasionally between homologous chromosomes.
 Thus little, if any, genetic variation is produced.
 Recombination between homeologous chromosomes occurs rarely, if at all.
-Since production of genetic variation is weak, at best, it is unlikely to provide a benefit sufficient to account for the maintenance of meiosis for millions of years.
-Perhaps the efficient recombinational repair of DNA damages at each generation provided by meiosis has been a sufficient advantage to maintain meiosis.